shadow-robot/aurora/README.md

 ## server_and_nuc_deploy ##

-For Hand E/G/H software deployments on a laptop (called "server" in this playbook) and a control machine (NUC)
+For Hand E software deployments on a laptop (called "server" in this playbook) and a control machine (NUC)

 To begin with, the server_and_nuc_deploy playbook checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
-If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
+If the required image is private, then a valid Docker Hub account with pull credentials from
+Shadow Robot's Docker Hub is required.
 Then the specified docker image is pulled and a docker container is initialized.
 Finally, a desktop shortcut is generated.
 This shortcut starts the docker container and launches the hand.

+Within the server_and_nuc playbook you can install 3 types of shadow products, hand_e on its own, hand_e and arm and hand_e and glove.
+The variables that you set when running the playbook determine the icons created.
+For example setting product=glove_hand_e uses the hand and glove product, or setting product=arm_hand_e will install the hand and arm product.

 **How to run:**